fatih/vim-go-tutorial/README.md

 # Generate it

-Generation code is a hot topic.
+Code generation is a hot topic.
 Because of the great std libs such as go/ast, go/parser, go/printer, etc..
 Go has the advantage to create great generators easily.